saboyle/LeavingCareWiki/Education.md

-## Education & Training
+## Education / Training

 If you decide to leave school at 16 and would like to find out about getting practical skills like plumbing or more qualifications like GCSEs in English and maths, A levels or Diplomas (this is called ‘Further Education’), click here https://nationalcareersservice.direct.gov.uk/course-directory/home

-You are entitled to get help applying for courses from your Personal Adviser
+You are entitled to get help applying for courses from your **Personal Adviser**

 If you’re between 16 and 19 find out what courses and qualifications are available to study near where you live https://www.gov.uk/courses-qualifications

-Find out what funding is available for your college course https://nationalcareers.service.gov.uk/contact-us
+Find out what funding is available for your college course here https://nationalcareers.service.gov.uk/contact-us

-Are you thinking of going to university? (also known as ‘Higher Education’) http://propel.org.uk/UK/?country=uk
+Are you thinking of going to **university**? (also known as ‘Higher Education’) http://propel.org.uk/UK/?country=uk

 A university student’s story